Warning: Undefined array key "file" in /home/londontreasury/public_html/wp-includes/media.php on line 1788

 Supporting London’s 2030 net zero ambition

-London Treasury plays a key role in advancing the Mayor of London’s ambition for London to achieve net zero by 2030, by supporting policy development such as climate budgeting and providing green finance.
+London Treasury plays a central role in delivering the Mayor of London’s ambition for the city to achieve net zero by 2030.
+We combine policy leadership, including climate budgeting, with targeted capital deployment through the London Climate Finance Facility for green finance.

 London Edge Fund

-Launched in June 2024, London Edge Fund is a £100m fund that invests in projects that can achieve significant reductions in energy usage, greenhouse gas emissions or other pollutants across London.
+Launched in June 2024, the London Edge Fund is a £100m investment vehicle targeting energy efficient and decentralised energy projects in London that deliver significant reductions in energy use, greenhouse gas emissions and air pollutants.

-The fund focuses on efficient and decentralised generation of energy (EDGE) projects in the following areas: healthcare, education, transport, district energy, public sector buildings and digital infrastructure.
+The fund focuses on projects across healthcare, education, transport, district energy networks, public sector buildings and digital infrastructure.

 For enquiries contact: LondonEdge@sdclgroup.com